 - Lysol Disinfecting Bathroom Cleaner (EPA Registration No. 675-55) (5-minute contact time)

 - GOJO Industries PURELL Professional Surface Disinfecting Wipes (EPA Registration No. 84150-1) (5-minute contact time)

 In addition to choosing the active ingredient that you are the most comfortable with, it is important to look at the safety of the overall disinfectant product, including inactive ingredients.
-The product safety data sheet (SDS) provides information on whether the overall product is classified as hazardous according to OSHA (Occupational Safety and Health Administration).
+The product safety data sheet (SDS) provides information on whether the overall product is classified as hazardous according to the Occupational Safety and Health Administration (OSHA).
 The SDS also includes information on protective measures and safety precautions for using the product.
 As always, read the label carefully and follow the directions for safe, effective use.

 **The combination of hydrogen peroxide and peroxyacetic acid is a designated AOEC asthmagen, so avoid products that contain both.